How to Deal With Depression

 Everyone copes in different ways, using different techniques.
 The first step in discovering what works for you is to learn what your depression is like.

 Discover Your Depression Triggers

 Is there anything in particular that triggers a depressive episode for you?
-If you aren’t sure, pay close attention to the events that led up to it next time.
+If you are not sure, pay close attention to the events that led up to it next time.